siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 - [Event](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/event/Event.java)

-    This is the format exposed to end users when they send events via InputHandler, and consume events via StreamCallback or QueryCallback.
+    This is the format exposed to end users when they send events via Input Handler, and consume events via Stream Callback or Query Callback.
-    This comprises an `Object[]` containing all the values in accordance to the corresponding stream.
+    This consists of an `Object[]` that contains all the values in accordance to the corresponding stream.

 - [StreamEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/event/stream/StreamEvent.java) (Subtype of [ComplexEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/event/ComplexEvent.java))

     This is used within queries.
-This contains three `Object[]`s named as beforeWindowData, onAfterWindowData and outputData.
-Here the outputData contains the values in accordance to the output Stream of the query, and beforeWindowData contains values that are only used in Processors that are executed before the WindowProcessor, the onAfterWindowData will contains values that are only used by WindowProcessor and other processors that are after it but not sent out as output.
-Here the content on the beforeWindowData will be cleared before the event enter into the WindowProcessor to optimize the amount to data that will be stored in in-memory at windows.
+This contains the following three `Object[]`s:
+    - `beforeWindowData`: This contains values that are only used in processors that are executed before the `WindowProcessor`.
+    - `onAfterWindowData`: This contains values that are only used by the `WindowProcessor` and the other processors that follow it, but not sent as output.
+    - `outputData`: This contains the values that comply with the output stream of the query.

+   In order to optimize the amount of data that is stored in the in-memory at windows, the content in `beforeWindowData` is cleared before the
+    event enters the `WindowProcessor`.
 StreamEvents can also be chained by linking each other via the `next` property in them.

 - [StateEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/event/state/StateEvent.java) (Subtype of [ComplexEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/org/wso2/siddhi/core/event/ComplexEvent.java))

-    This is used in Joins, Patterns and Sequences when we need to associate events of multiple different type of Streams, Tables, Windows and Aggregations together.
+    This is used in Joins, Patterns and Sequences when we need to associate events of multiple streams, tables, windows and aggregations of different types together.
-    This has a collection StreamEvents representing different streams, tables, etc, that are used in the query, and outputData for containing the values that need for the query output.
+    This has a collection of `StreamEvents` representing different streams, tables, etc, that are used in the query, and `outputData` to contain the values that are needed for the query output.
-    StreamEvents can also be chained by linking each other with the `next` property in them.
+    `StreamEvents` can also be chained by linking each other with the `next` property in them.

 **Event Chunks**

-Event Chunks provide an easier way of manipulating the chain of StreamEvents and StateEvents, such that they are be easily iterated, inserted and removed.
+Event Chunks provide an easier way of manipulating the chain of `StreamEvents` and `StateEvents` so that they are be easily iterated, inserted and removed.

-## Summery
+## Summary

-This article focuses on describing the architecture of Siddhi, rationalize the architectural decisions made, and also explains the key features of Siddhi.
+This article focuses on describing the architecture of Siddhi and rationalizing the architectural decisions made.
+It also explains the key features of Siddhi.
 This is possibly a great starting point for new developers to understand Siddhi and to start contributing to it.